Virtual Memory in OS: Working, Types, and Algorithms Explained

 Key Features of Virtual Memory in OS

-1. Abstraction: Virtual memory hides the details of physical memory, thus each application sees its own private and consistent address space.
-This eases software development as the developers do not have to think about the actual location of data in the physical RAM.
+Virtual memory hides the details of physical memory, thus each application sees its own private and consistent address space.
+This eases software development as developers do not have to think about the actual location of data in physical RAM.

-3. Noncontiguous Allocation: With virtual memory, programs can be loaded as pieces that may be stored in different areas of physical memory, instead of requiring one large, continuous block.
-This is therefore more efficient in terms of memory usage and also makes it possible to load large or fragmented programs into memory.
+With virtual memory, programs can be loaded as pieces that may be stored in different areas of physical memory, instead of requiring one large, continuous block.
+This is more efficient in terms of memory usage and makes it possible to load large or fragmented programs into memory.

-4. Security and Protection: A process is given its own virtual address space, which is separate from others.
+A process is given its own virtual address space, which is separate from others.
 This stops one program from forcibly or accidentally accessing the memory of another.
-Besides, it prevents memory corruption and, therefore, overall system reliability and security are improved.
+It prevents memory corruption and improves overall system reliability and security.

 Why is Virtual Memory in OS Needed?

-Virtual memory solves numerous problems that exist in the field of computing and enables systems to become more efficient, secure, and user-friendly.
+Virtual memory solves numerous problems that exist in computing and enables systems to become more efficient, secure, and user-friendly.

-1. Limited RAM: Physical RAM has a limited capacity.
-Virtual memory provides a way for computers to execute programs that require more memory than what is physically available by writing the inactive data from RAM to the hard drive (swap space).
+Physical RAM has a limited capacity.
+Virtual memory provides a way for computers to execute programs that require more memory than what is physically available by writing inactive data from RAM to the hard drive (swap space).
 As a result, applications that consume a lot of memory can still work on a computer with a low amount of RAM.

 How Virtual Memory Works?